korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `Vehicle SubClassOf hasVehicleManufacturingYear only xsd:string` <br />
         Every Vehicle may have VehicleManufacturingYear,and it should be represented as a string

 5. Vehicle → hasWeight → Weight
     * `OWL:Thing SubClassOf hasWeight only Weight` <br />
         Everything that has a weight is restricted to having only weights classified as instances of the Weight class.
     * `Vehicle SubClassOf hasWeight exactly 1 Weight` <br />
         Every Vehicle must have exactly one weight.

-6. Weight → rangeFrom → xsd
+6. Weight → rangeFrom → xsd:integer
     * `Weight SubClassOf rangeFrom only xsd:integer` <br />
         Every Weight can only have rangeFrom values of type xsd:integer.
     * `Weight SubClassOf rangeFrom exactly 1 xsd:integer`
         Every weight must have exactly one starting range value as an integer.

-7. Weight → rangeTo → xsd
+7. Weight → rangeTo → xsd:integer
     * `Weight SubClassOf rangeTo only xsd:integer` <br />
         Every Weight can only have rangeTo values of type xsd:integer.
     * `Weight SubClassOf rangeTo exactly 1 xsd:integer`